HannanJaved/GNNs-FAME/README.md

 Use `source sc_venv_template/activate.sh` to activate the virtual environment.

 ## Datasets
+Extract the datasets from the datasets folder.
+Run the file `preprocess_data.py` to preprocess the datasets first, then run file `set_uid.py` to set the unique identifier for each node in the dataset.
 The datasets adopted in the paper's evaluation can be found at the following links (or in the datasets folder - in the case of German and Credit):
 - [German](https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data)
 - [Credit](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients)